lukethacoder/navidrome-import-tools/README.md

-# Navidrome Import Tools - Web Frontend
+# Navidrome Import Tools

-A modern web interface for importing Spotify playlists and liked songs to M3U format or Lidarr.
+A collection of tools for importing Spotify playlists and liked songs to M3U format or Lidarr.

 ## Features